CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 • Limited recline options

-The push-button LATCH installation makes a satisfying click to let you know when the seat is firmly in place.
-Four recline positions and a no-rethread harness system make for easy adjustments as your child grows too.
-And there's no sacrificing safety for convenience, thanks to a steel-reinforced frame and EPS energy-absorbing foam to reduce crash impact.
-“I truly appreciate the safety features,” our tester said, giving the SlimFit another 5 out of 5 score for safety.
+Most importantly, there's no sacrificing safety for convenience, thanks to a steel-reinforced frame and EPS energy-absorbing foam to reduce crash impact.
+Despite the seat’s lighter weight, Kristina specifically praised the SlimFit’s robustness.
+“I truly appreciate the safety features,” she added, giving the SlimFit top marks for safety.
 “The seat felt extremely secure when installed correctly.”

 Our product tester says: